Saturday, January 28, 2012

 National Debt After Each Administration - 1976 to present

-The national debt, per capita after each Presidential administration [election year] from Ford (1976) to Obama (Present):
+The national debt, per capita after each Presidential administration [election year] from Ford (1976) to Obama (Present). [edited to continue into the Trump administration]

 (figures are approximate)